GPII/universal/documentation/ProductionSetupInstructions.md

 ## Introduction

 GPII components such as the *Preferences Server* and *Cloud Based Flow Manager* can be deployed in a VM using production configurations.
 Please refer to the ```examples/production-components-vm``` directory.
-Once the VM is running the following services will be available in the VM:
+Once the VM is running, the following services will be available in the VM:

 * *Preferences Server* listening on port 8081
 * *Cloud Based Flow Manager* listening on port 8082
-* *CouchDB* as the backend data store for above two servers listening on port 5984
+* *CouchDB* as the backend database for the above two servers listening on port 5984

 **Note:**